 Tips for Effective Tailgate Talks

-Ferri will be conducting six Tailgate Talks sessions while walking the floor at the ICUEE 2019, October 1-3, in Louisville, Kentucky.
-Along with focusing on a range of safety topics, she will be offering insight, advice and recommendations for making safety tailgate talks more meaningful.
+Ferri conducted six Tailgate Talks sessions while walking the floor with attendees at the ICUEE 2019, October 1-3, in Louisville, Kentucky.
+(ICUEE is now known as The Utility Expo.)
+Along with focusing on a range of safety topics, she offered insight, advice and recommendations for making safety tailgate talks more meaningful.

 “Tailgate talks are most effective when they are interactive and collaborative rather than when a supervisor takes a lecture approach or talks about a topic that doesn’t relate,” says Ferri, who has been actively involved in construction safety for more than 16 years.
 Engage participants.
 Get them involved.
 Ask them questions.
 Have them ask questions.
 Have them tell related personal experiences.